Help Me Make It Through the Night: Sammi Smith version

-Other artists who have recorded charting versions of the song include Gladys Knight & the Pips, John Holt, and (in French) Claude Valade.
-The Michael Bublé version features American singer Loren Allred.

-Background and writing
+In May 2024, Rolling Stone ranked the song at number 71 on its 200 Greatest Country Songs of All Time ranking.

+Production history

 Kris Kristofferson said that he got the inspiration for the song from an Esquire Magazine interview with Frank Sinatra.
-When asked what he believed in, Frank replied, "Booze, broads, or a bible...whatever helps me make it through the night."
+When asked what he believed in, Sinatra replied, "Booze, broads, or a bible...whatever helps me make it through the night."

 During his time as a struggling songwriter, Kris Kristofferson wrote and composed the song while staying with Dottie West and her husband, Bill, at their home on Shy's Hill Road in Nashville's Green Hills neighborhood.
 When he offered Dottie West the song, she originally claimed it was "too suggestive" for her.
 Eventually, she would record it before the year was out, and it is included on her album Careless Hands.
 However, by then, several others had recorded and released versions of it, some garnering great success.
-Later on, West said that not recording "Help Me Make It Through The Night" when Kristofferson originally offered it to her was one of the greatest regrets of her career; though her version charted, it was not as successful as Smith's version had been.
+Later on, West said that not recording "Help Me Make It Through The Night" when Kristofferson originally offered it to her was one of the greatest regrets of her career.

-Content

-Kris Kristofferson's original lyrics speak of a man's yearning for sexual intimacy.
-They were controversial in 1970/1971 when the song was first covered by a woman, Sammi Smith in that case: "I don't care what's right or wrong, and I won't try to understand / Let the devil take tomorrow; Lord tonight, I need a friend."
+In August 2010, eighteen years after comforting Sinéad O'Connor when she was booed at the Bob Dylan: 30th Anniversary Concert Celebration, Kristofferson performed "Help Me Make It Through the Night" with her on the Irish talk show Saturday Night with Miriam.

 Chart performance

 Sammi Smith

 Sammi Smith's recording (made in May 1970) reached number-one on the U.S. country charts and won the Grammy Award for Best Female Country Vocal Performance.
 On February 20, 1971, it reached number 8 on Billboard's U.S. pop singles chart, and also enjoyed success in Canada.
 Adult-Contemporary stations took to the song, and it peaked at number 3 on Billboard's Easy Listening chart.
 Additionally, it spent three weeks at number 1 on the Country chart.
 The song became a gold record.

+In 1998, the 1970 release of "Help Me Make It Through the Night" by Sammi Smith on Mega Records was inducted into the Grammy Hall of Fame.